From 2d73ca9e187835a6364abd8c0a623002efae4d45 Mon Sep 17 00:00:00 2001

 + +

-+At this point, when implementing fill
++At this point, when implementing fill naively, we would still need

-+a linear traversal to determine whether a given bidId
++a linear traversal to determine whether a given bidId should be

 +filled or not.
 To finish off this auction design, we'll augment the BST such

-+that we can implement an O(logn) fill
++that we can implement an O(logn) fill.

 +